CrowdLinker/navigation-components/docs/first-navigator.md

 }
 ```

-Now the Navigator knows which route maps to which screen, so our Links should be able to update the active screen.
-Yet it still doesn't seem to work.
-This is because there is one additional component required to keep your routing in sync - **History** is a provider component that (usually) will wrap around your entire application, similar to what you would use in React-Router
+If you tried the above example, you might notice that the links don't seem to do anything.
+This is because there is one additional component required to keep your routing in sync - **History** is a provider component that wraps around your entire application, similar to what you would use in React Router

 ```tsx
 import { History } from 'navigation-components';